 To show a table on the item page of a feature layer, do the following:

 - Go to the item page of the feature layer whose attributes you want to see in a table.

 Once the table is open in the map, you can view the layer's attributes.
 If the owner of the feature layer has created a relationship between the feature layer and another table, you will also see attributes from the related tables.
 Attributes from related tables are represented as columns with italicized headers on the right side of the table.

-To create a feature layer that contains related records, you must publish the layer from ArcMap.
+To create a feature layer that contains related records, publish the layer from ArcMap.

 You can manipulate the table in the following ways to help you find the data you want: